 There is no denying that the ACE CPT is a leader among fitness certs for giving you the practical skills needed to coach special populations clients.

 Between the guidelines in the ACE IFT®, Mover Method®, and special populations guidelines, you will be set for your first client, whoever they may be.

 Thinking long-term: ACE business skills for personal trainers

 You can be the best trainer in the world skill-wise, but without the business skills and knowing legal guidelines, you are unlikely to succeed financially and may end up on the wrong end of a lawsuit.

 The ACE CPT discusses many of the different business models and employment arrangements available to trainers.

-At the very least you will have an idea of where to start in terms of assessing the job opportunities and potential long-term career tracks.
+At the very least, you will know where to start in assessing the job opportunities and potential long-term career tracks.